-Later Daniel D’Dane returned to Brazil in 2001, where he taught this techniques to team mates at Renovação Fight Team, also where where the famous Alexandre Pequeno trained.
+Later Daniel D’Dane returned to Brazil in 2001, where he taught these techniques to team mates at Renovação Fight Team, also where the famous Alexandre Pequeno trained.
 Pequeno would be the one to show this technique to Jefferson Pereira, who would then pass it onto Milton.

 The Darce Name